scaife-viewer/hmt-cite-atlas/README.md

 }
 ```

-Get the first line of every version in the library.
+Get the first line of the Iliad.
 ```
 {
   lines(position: 1) {